Million Dollar Abie: Plot

 The commissioner of pro football, Bud Armstrong, announces plans to expand the league, and Homer leads the charge to get a new franchise in Springfield.
 Homer puts forth a strong package for the team and the new stadium.
 The owners award Springfield the new team, named the Springfield Meltdowns.
 The town quickly builds Homer's new stadium, changes the street names to football-related names and repaints the town in the team's colors.
 When Armstrong comes to Springfield to announce the new team, he gets confused by the new street names.
 He stops for directions at the Simpsons' house and is greeted by Grampa, who welcomes him in as he is watching Maggie.
 However, Grampa is watching a television program about burglars who act as the commissioner did, so he knocks Armstrong unconscious.
 The rest of the family arrives home and finds him tied up.
-The commissioner declares neither he nor the league will ever return to Springfield.
+The commissioner declares that neither he nor the league will ever return to Springfield.

 Homer and the rest of the town becomes furious with Grampa for his actions.
 Grampa is depressed and seeks assisted suicide.
 The doctor tells Grampa to reconsider before following through with it.
 After waiting twenty-four hours with no one phoning him, Grampa goes back to the clinic the next day.
 To make it a more peaceful experience, they project in front of him, at his request, hippies being beaten by police while music from the Glenn Miller Orchestra plays.
 Grampa nearly dies, but Chief Wiggum ends the procedure, telling the doctor that voters have overturned Springfield's assisted-suicide law.
 Grampa thinks he is dead and runs through town without fear.
 He soon learns he is not dead and decides to live without fear.
 Meanwhile, the city turns the unused football stadium into an arena for bullfighting despite Lisa's protests.
 Grampa decides to become a matador.

-Grampa wins his first fight with a bull, but Lisa wants him to stop hurting and killing animals.
-Grampa says that people are cheering him for his success, but Lisa says she has always cheered for him until now.
+Grampa wins his first bullfight, but Lisa wants him to stop hurting and killing animals.
+Grampa says that people are cheering his success, but Lisa says she has always cheered for him until now.
 In the next fight, he sees the bull that he is about to kill and spares its life.
 He releases all the bulls, which immediately start running through the streets of Springfield, causing destruction and injuring everyone.
 Lisa is proud of Grampa, and the two reconcile in two floating chairs tied to balloons, but they both are in danger by two bulls flying with balloons.